dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/sso-overview.md

 ### How should non-admin users log in?

 Non-admin users that currently login with a password will no longer be able to do so.
 They must login using the dbt Enterprise Login URL or an identity provider (IdP).
-For example, Okta, Azure AD, etc.
+For example, Okta, Microsoft Entra ID, etc.

 ### Security best practices